KubrickRubrik/Roflit/README.md

 - Attention
   - All providers are initialized lazily.
     To initialize a provider right away, you need to listen to it [immediately in the root after ProviderScope](https://riverpod.dev/docs/essentials/eager_initialization).
-  - The provider state is always recreated when it is re-evaluated.
+  - Provider is created when it starts listening (in a widget or other provider) and is deleted when the listener is deleted.
   - The provider state with arguments is recreated if the arguments passed are not constant.
     `ref.watch(provider([1,2])) != ref.watch(provider([1,2])) - recreated provider([1,2])`.
   - `ref.watch(provider(1))` and `ref.watch(provider(2))` - will create two independent calculations by one or more provider.